real2two/real2two/README.md

 ## 📞 Contact

-If you want to contact me, screw you. you can't.
-I don't take commissions yet lol but if you need any help with anything... i might say something if you... you know... join that discord server below?
+If you want to contact me, you can't.

 ## 💬 Discord